-- want to consider their relationship to nature, landscape and other animals experientially.
+- want to regenerate or enliven their relationship to nature, landscape and other animals in an experiential way.

 - are curious about body in landscape, movement, non human-centric environments and shared/ community experiences.

-People often ask if the workshop is for dancers – because I have a background in contemporary dance practice.
-There are some activities that we do which come from movement and somatic roots but it’s not at all exclusive, and absolutely no dance experience is needed to join a workshop… just an openness to explore and discover.
+People often ask if the workshop is for dancers – because Tom and Katye have a background in contemporary dance practice.
+There are some activities which come from movement and somatic roots but absolutely no dance experience is needed to join a workshop… just an openness to explore and discover.

-A certain level of physical fitness for studio work and outside activities such as hiking and working on uneven ground is helpful.
-However, no formal training is required to participate – only an interest in the subject and a willingness to participate.
+We are in the process of developing more inclusive practices both in workshops and here on the website.
+We launch our first online workshop in the 2021 programme called Kinship @ Home.
+For in person workshops, a certain level of physical fitness for studio work and outside activities such as hiking and working on uneven ground is helpful.
+However, no formal training is required to participate – only an interest in the subject and a willingness to explore.
 Participants are encouraged to take care of their own needs and remain in dialogue about any difficulties that may arise.
-If you have any queries about physical condition or limitations, please get in touch.

 What does ‘kinship’ mean?

 The first thing a Dutch friend asked me about the workshop was “what does ‘kinship’ mean?”
-I took it for granted that we all know (and that everyone’s first language is English!), so I will try to define it…
+I took it for granted that we all know!
+So I will try to define it…